jamiebradford123/rose-and-crown-fc/README.md

 - __Gallery__

- - The gallery will provide the user with supporting images to see what playing for the club looks like.
+ - The gallery will provide the user with supporting images and videos to see what playing for the club looks like.

 (https://github.com/jamiebradford123/rose-and-crown-fc/blob/main/assets/images/gallary.png)